Competition is steep, but don't get discouraged.

 Even if the job you eventually secure isn't in your area of speciality, you'll still be earning and minimising any gap on your CV.
 Your proactive approach and work ethic will surely stand you in good stead with recruiters when the time comes to move on.

 Data shows that worker availability is rising at the fastest rate since the recession in 2009, whilst the Office for National Statistics reports the largest quarterly decrease in vacancies since current records began in 2001.
-It's certainly competitive out there in the crowded jobs market, but it's not impossible to succeed.
-There are still jobs available, so when armed with a competition-busting CV and the advice above, you're in a good position to take the next strides in your career.
+It's certainly competitive looking for a job in the crowded jobs market, but it's not impossible to succeed.
+There are still job opportunities available, so when armed with a competition-busting CV and the advice above, you're in a good position to take the next strides in your career.
 Good luck!

 In a crowded jobs market, you need a standout CV.
 See if yours would make the cut by getting a free CV review.